Curriculum Overviews and medium term plans

 At The Heys Primary School we offer a curriculum which is broad and balanced and which builds on the knowledge, understanding and skills of all children, whatever their starting points, as they progress through each Key Stage.
 The curriculum incorporates the statutory requirements of the National Curriculum 2014 and other experiences and opportunities which best meet the learning and developmental needs of the pupils in our school.
 The aim of our curriculum is for pupils to have the requisite skills to be successful, independent and motivated learners in readiness for their next stage of education.
 It is important that the curriculum considers the development of the whole child only concentrate on academic success.

-The National Curriculum is delivered using an integrated topic approach and assessed using Target Tracker statements (National Curriculum) as a basis to ensure coverage and progression throughout the school.
+The National Curriculum is assessed using Target Tracker statements (National Curriculum) as a basis to ensure coverage and progression throughout the school.
 The more able are challenged further in their learning and children who find aspects of their learning more difficult are appropriately supported so that they too are enabled to experience success.
 National requirements and school requirements are mapped out as a whole school and then individual year groups plan the curriculum for their pupils accordingly.
 The curriculum is underpinned by the school’s Core Values and these are taught on their own and through other areas of the curriculum, including assemblies.
 The spiritual, moral, social and cultural development of our pupils and their understanding of the core values of our society are woven through the curriculum.

 Daily Supported Reading in EYFS and KS1 and in KS2 (DR) form the basis of our teaching of reading across the school.

-Specialist teachers and instructors support physical education and music.
 All subject leaders are given training and opportunity to keep developing their own subject knowledge, skills and understanding so they can support curriculum development and their colleagues throughout the school.
 Theme weeks, whole school activities and opportunities within and outside school all enrich and develop the children’s learning.
 After school clubs and events extend these opportunities further.
 Additional whole school programmes and approaches support quality teaching and learning and the school is well resourced in terms of learning materials, books and technology.

 The outdoor environment (Forest School) and the local community are considered an opportunity for active learning for all our pupils.
 The school grounds are continually being developed so they can enrich different curriculum areas.